alchemycodelab/half-baked-web-01-todo-supabase/README.md

 ## Learning Objectives

--   Use a truthy/falsey expression in a ternary statement to assign a const conditionally
 -   In response to a user event, delete an item in an array and display the new state to the user
 -   Perform CRUD actions on user data in supabase